nodejs/nodejs.org/CONTRIBUTING.md

 In Node.js website we use [react-intl](https://formatjs.io/docs/react-intl/) to handle internationalization.

-There are two type of components, one use content write in markdown and one use react-intl formatted message.
+There are two types of components, one uses content write in markdown and the other uses react-intl formatted message.

 - Using markdown: